Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/11CollectionFramework.md

 +++
-title = 'CollectionFramework'
-date = 2024-12-19T09:47:46+05:30
+title = 'Java Collection Framework' date = 2024-12-19T09:47:46+05:30
 url= "/post/java/fundamental/CollectionFramework"
 tags = ['interviewQuestion', 'java']
 +++
-Java Collection Framework.

-Introduced in Java 1.2
+Introduced in Java 1.2 version.

 Collections are group of object.
-It is present in java.util pacakge.
+It is present in `java.util` package.
 Framework provides the architecture to manage the "group of objects" that is add, update, delete, search.

 ### Multithreading and Concurrency.